2011 Tunisian Constituent Assembly election: Domestic districts

-Each governorate of Tunisia had a designated number of seats based on population (Tunis, Sfax, and Nabeul, the three largest governorates by population, were split into two electoral districts each).
+Each member represented a district with approximately 60,000 inhabitants, in a country of 10.5 million.
+Each governorate of Tunisia was allocated a number of members based on population, with most governorates having just one district.
+The three largest governorates by population --Tunis, Sfax, and Nabeul, -- were given more than ten members so were each split into two electoral districts.
 Districts within Tunisia ranged in size from four to ten seats.
-Each delegate represented approximately 60,000 inhabitants, in a country of 10.5 million.

 International districts

 Eighteen of the 217 constituent assembly members represented Tunisians abroad.
 Almost a million Tunisians live abroad, with up to 500,000 Tunisians in France.

 Polling for expatriate Tunisians took place in 80 countries around the world.
-France, Tunisia's former colonial ruler, elected ten representatives; Italy three; Germany one; North America and the rest of Europe two; and other Arab states two.
+Six districts were organized -- France, Tunisia's former colonial ruler, elected ten representatives; Italy three; Germany one; North America and the rest of Europe two; and other Arab states two.

 Around 60,000 Tunisians living in Germany were eligible to vote.
 In Canada, where around 16,000 Tunisians live, voting took place at the Tunisian embassy in Ottawa, Ontario and the consulate in Montreal, Quebec.
 In the United States, where an estimated 14,500 Tunisian citizens live, polling took place in Washington, D.C., New York City, Miami, Houston, San Francisco, and Los Angeles.
-In the United Kingdom, there were 4,700 potential voters and voting took place in Birmingham, Edinburgh, London and Manchester.
+The United Kingdom contained 4,700 potential voters, and voting took place in Birmingham, Edinburgh, London and Manchester.